This post may contain affiliate links. Read my disclosure policy.

 Boundaries give life to our souls and cause us to lean on Jesus in the tough times.
 There is so much freedom when we release other people’s actions to the Lord and rest in our Savior and His perfect will and grace.
 When we take care of our own issues, and let God do the work with the other person.

 “Own your own stuff, just don’t own other people’s stuff,” as my pastor friend would say.

 Drawing closer to the Lord in our pain is such a critical part of spiritual growth.

 In fact, I firmly believe that’s where the real, deep intimate relationship with Jesus occurs.
 When we can be raw and real with our Savior, the road to healing and intimacy begins.
 The same can be said for the humans in our life too!

 Is there someone who has hurt you?
 Words that still cut deep?
 Take some time today and let those hurts go.
 Give them over to the Lord and let Him carry those burdens for you.
 It’s a load you were never meant to carry.

-If you need help creating some healthy boundaries in your relationship, or just releasing the hurt, check out “Boundaries: When to say yes, how to say no, to take control of your life” as well as the workbook that goes with it for deeper study and reflection.
+If you need help creating some healthy boundaries in your relationship, or just releasing the hurt, check out “Boundaries: Where you end and I begin, by Anne Katherine.
+It helps you learn how to set healthy boundaries.

 (Note: Some of the links in this post are affiliate links, and we will be compensated if you make a purchase by clicking through and using our links.
 Read our disclosure policy here.)